NealWhitlock/NealWhitlock.github.io/_posts/2020-06-26-K-Means-Clustering.md

 I wouldn't expect the cluster numbers to match up (after all, there would only be a 1 in 6! way of that happening).
 But the structure should still be the same and it's not.

-What is likely happening here is that these clusters are not distinct enough and my punishment algorithm is not as refined as the scikit-learn algorithm.
+What is likely happening here is that these clusters are not distinct enough and my punishment algorithm is not the same as the scikit-learn algorithm.
+When each of the algorithms tries to find appropriate clusters the exact location of each centroid can be off.
+Even if this was only a slight deviation then points within each cluster could easily belong to a different grouping.
 Here is a graph of all of the points in black with the test points in red.
 This is generated off of 6 random clusters.

 <p align="center">
   <img width="721" height="466" src="https://github.com/NealWhitlock/NealWhitlock.github.io/blob/master/img/6_clusters.png?raw=true">